Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Washington and its opponents have combined to score more than 43.5 points in four of 10 games this season.

-- The two teams combine to average 49.7 points per game, 6.2 more than the total in this contest.
+- The two teams combine to score 49.7 points per game, 6.2 more than the over/under in this contest.

-- The 46.4 points per game these two squads have surrendered to opponents this season are 2.9 more than the 43.5 total in this contest.
+- The 46.4 points per game these two squads have surrendered to opponents this season are 2.9 more than the 43.5 over/under in this contest.

-- Cougars games this season feature an average total of 57.4 points, a number 13.9 points higher than Friday's over/under.
+- The Cougars and their opponents have scored an average of 57.4 points per game in 2021, 13.9 more than Friday's total.

-- The 49.5 PPG average total in Huskies games this season is 6.0 points more than this game's over/under.
+- The 43.5-point over/under for this game is 6.0 points below the 49.5 points per game average total in Huskies games this season.

 Washington State Stats and Trends

-- Washington State has played 11 games, with seven wins against the spread.
+- In Washington State's 11 games this season, it has seven wins against the spread.

-- This season, the Cougars have just one ATS win in three games as a favorite of 1.5 points or more.
+- This season, the Cougars have two ATS wins in four games as a favorite of 1 point or more.

-- Washington State's games this year have hit the over five times in 11 opportunities (45.5%).
+- Washington State's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Washington State is 4-3 against the spread and 5-2 overall in games when it scores more than 21.1 points.
+- Washington State is 4-3 against the spread and 5-2 overall this season when the team puts up more than 21.1 points.

-- When Washington State amasses over 325.9 yards, the team is 6-3 against the spread and 6-3 overall.
+- When Washington State amasses more than 325.9 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Cougars have 16 giveaways this season, while the Huskies have 16 takeaways .
+- This year, the Cougars have turned the ball over 16 times, while the Huskies have forced 16.

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.